mschuchard/puppet-check/README.md

 -- metadata_good/metadata.json
 -- librarian_good/Puppetfile

-The following files were unrecognized formats and therefore not processed:
+The following files have unrecognized formats and therefore were not processed:
 -- foobarbaz
 ```